 The new structure, annexed to the hospice’s existing listed building, was to provide much needed consultation rooms, flexible lecture/teaching spaces, a music therapy room (supplied by the Amy Winehouse Foundation), a new reception area and further office facilities.

 The annexe was created with a sense of real achievement in establishing such a modern architectural building, but also in understanding the significance of the building in providing improved facilities for the children and their families.

 £415,000 (Dept of Health Grant)

-The cedar shingle cladding and sedum ‘living green roof’ was in direct response to the context it sits within, nestled between the surrounding Epping Forest and the locally listed White House.
+The cedar shingle cladding and sedum ‘living green roof’ was in direct response to the context the building sits within, nestled between the surrounding Epping Forest and the locally listed White House.

-The timber-cladded exterior also met the brief of providing a tranquil retreat for the children and their families.
+The timber-clad exterior also met the brief to provide a tranquil retreat for the children and their families.